 Council on Education for Public Health (CEPH) Accreditation

 Accreditation is an important process of peer review to assess and verify the quality of institutions, programs and services, and to ensure continuous improvement.
 Schools and programs in public health are reviewed and accredited by the Council on Education for Public Health (CEPH), the independent accrediting agency recognized by the U.S. Department of Education to ensure the quality of education and training in public health.
-The University of Maryland School of Public Health was first accredited by CEPH in 2010 and successfully completed our reaccreditation review in 2015.
+The University of Maryland School of Public Health was first accredited by CEPH in 2010.

 The school conducts and produces a self-study that comprehensively describes and evaluates the school’s organization, governance, resources, faculty, students, curriculum, research, and services within the context of specific criteria set forth by CEPH.
 An external peer review committee evaluates the resulting self-study, then visits the school and meets with a variety of stakeholders including faculty, students, staff, alumni, and external community representatives.
 This committee makes a recommendation to the CEPH Board on whether the school should continue to be accredited; the CEPH Board subsequently makes the ultimate decision.

 CEPH accreditation serves multiple purposes for different constituents.
 In general, specialized accreditation attests to the quality of an educational program that prepares for entry into a recognized profession.

 - For the public, accreditation promotes the health, safety and welfare of society by assuring competent public health professionals.

 - For prospective students and their parents, accreditation serves a consumer protection purpose.
 It provides assurance that the school or program has been evaluated and has met accepted standards established by and with the profession.